qianyucazelles/spring_basics/bean-component-autowired/README.md

 # Spring| Bean | Component | Autowired

-This is simple spring boot project to explain and show how bean, component and autowired works in spring container.
-Inside this project, you will see what beans are generated in container every time we launch our spring application.
-Then we create 4 beans by @Component/@Bean methods as below logic graph.
+This is a simple Spring Boot project designed to explain and demonstrate how beans, components, and @Autowired work within the Spring container.
+Inside this project, you will discover the beans generated in the container each time we launch our Spring application.
+We also create four beans using @Component and @Bean methods, as illustrated in the logic graph below.
 ![logic img](diagram/bean_component_autowired.png)